oapostrophe/HeartNet/index.md

 ![Shadows training loss](images/shadows_train_epochs.png)
 ![Shadows validation loss](images/shadows_valid_epochs.png)

 ## RNN Testing
 The RNN we created was unsuccessful: we observed that throughout the entirety of the training process, the cost fluctuated drastically from training sample to training sample, rotating among the values of 0.0, 50.0 and 100.0.
 Since the training cost exhibited no decreasing or stabilizing patterns, we conclude that our RNN failed to learn.

 ## Overall results

 Our CNN results suggest the feasibility of image-based EKG classification, although also pointing to the need to augment transfer learning with problem-specific techniques in future work.
-While our classifier achieves a high rate of accuracy, its sensitivity is not yet high enough for clinical application, where the acceptable error rate is very low.
+While our classifier achieves 90% accuracy, its sensitivity of 70% is not yet high enough for clinical application, where the acceptable error rate is very low.
 Missing an MI could result in lack of treatment that could potentially cause outcomes up to death, while false positive diagnosis could potentially subject a patient to unnecessary invasive procedures with similarly severe consequences.
-Error rates in STEMi classification by Emergency Room Physicians are approximately 3% [\[5\]](#Citations), and prior non-image based work has achieved similar levels of accuracy.
-Techniques from this prior work could potentially be used to improve our own results,  such as lead pooling and sub 2D convolutional layers[\[7\]](#Citations), and pre-processing images for noise reduction and pulse segmentation[\[8\]](#Citations).
+Error rates in STEMi classification by Emergency Room Physicians are approximately 3% [\[5\]](#Citations), and prior non-image based work has achieved sensitivity as high as 95%.[\[7\]](#Citations)  Techniques from this prior work could potentially be used to improve our own results,  such as lead pooling and sub 2D convolutional layers[\[7\]](#Citations), and pre-processing images for noise reduction and pulse segmentation[\[8\]](#Citations).
 However, our classifier already substantially outperforms general physicians and Emergency Room Residents, who have been found to have accuracy rates of 70% and 68% respectively [\[6\]](#Citations).
 It also outperforms the non-neural network based algorithm used in the LifePak 12, one of the most popular devices for pre-hospital 12-lead EKG acquisition by EMS, which one study noted only detected 58% of STEMIs [\[4\]](#Citations).

 ## Ethics
 Our work touches on a number of ethical issues and dilemmas, including: